-- Bio.7 Oil Spill Contingency Plan.
-An Oil Spill Contingency Plan (OSCP) shall be prepared that addresses protection of sensitive biological resources and revegetation of any areas disturbed during an oil spill or cleanup activities.
-The OSCP shall, at a minimum, include: - a.
-Measures to minimize impacts on native vegetation and wildlife habitats, plant and animal species, and environmentally sensitive habitat areas during response and cleanup operations, including integration of a biologist on the initial response team to assist with identification of sensitive resources within areas affected by the oil spill and response, and to quantify impacts resulting from oil spill control and cleanup. - b.
-Low-impact site-specific techniques such as hand-cutting contaminated vegetation and using low-pressure water flushing from boats shall be specified in the OSHMP to remove spilled material from particularly sensitive wildlife habitats, such as coastal estuaries (i.e.,

-Carpinteria Salt Marsh, Carpinteria Creek mouth), because procedures such as shoveling, bulldozing, raking, and drag-lining can cause more damage to a sensitive habitat than the oil spill itself.
-The OSCP shall evaluate the non-clean up option for ecologically vulnerable habitats such as coastal estuaries.

 - c.
+A list of Oil Spill Response Organizations (OSROs), including Marine Spill Response Corporation (MSRC) and Patriot Environmental. - d.
+Measures to prevent spilled oil from reaching the harbor seal rookery. - e.
+Measures to minimize impacts on native vegetation and wildlife habitats, plant and animal species, and environmentally sensitive habitat areas during response and cleanup operations, including integration of a biologist on the initial response team to assist with identification of sensitive resources within areas affected by the oil spill and response, and to quantify impacts resulting from oil spill control and cleanup. - f.
+Low-impact site-specific techniques such as hand-cutting contaminated vegetation and using low-pressure water flushing from boats shall be specified in the OSHMP to remove spilled material from particularly sensitive wildlife habitats, such as coastal estuaries (i.e., Carpinteria Salt Marsh, Carpinteria Creek mouth), because procedures such as shoveling, bulldozing, raking, and drag-lining can cause more damage to a sensitive habitat than the oil spill itself.
+The OSCP shall evaluate the non-clean up option for ecologically vulnerable habitats such as coastal estuaries. - g.
 Spill response personnel shall be adequately trained for response in terrestrial environments, and spill containment and recovery equipment shall be maintained in full readiness.
-Inspection of equipment and periodic drills shall be conducted at least annually and the results evaluated so that spill response personnel are familiar with the equipment and with the Project area including sensitive onshore biological resources. - d.
+Inspection of equipment and periodic drills shall be conducted at least annually and the results evaluated so that spill response personnel are familiar with the equipment and with the Project area including sensitive onshore biological resources. - h.
 Stipulations for development and implementation of site-specific habitat restoration plans and other site-specific and species-specific measures appropriate for mitigating impacts on local populations of sensitive wildlife species and to restore native plant and animal communities to pre-spill conditions.
 Ingress and egress points, staging areas, and material stockpile areas that avoid sensitive habitat areas shall be identified.
-The OSCP shall include species- and site-specific procedures for collection, transportation and treatment of oiled wildlife, particularly for sensitive species. - e.
-Procedures for timely re-establishment of vegetation that replicates the habitats disturbed (or, in the case of disturbed habitats dominated by non-native species, replaces them with suitable native species) including: measures preventing invasion and/or spread of invasive or undesired plant species; restoration of wildlife habitat; restoration of native communities and native plant species propagated from local genetic sources including any sensitive plant species; and replacement of trees at the appropriate rate. - f.
+The OSCP shall include species- and site-specific procedures for collection, transportation and treatment of oiled wildlife, particularly for sensitive species. - i.
+Procedures for timely re-establishment of vegetation that replicates the habitats disturbed (or, in the case of disturbed habitats dominated by non-native species, replaces them with suitable native species) including: measures preventing invasion and/or spread of invasive or undesired plant species; restoration of wildlife habitat; restoration of native communities and native plant species propagated from local genetic sources including any sensitive plant species; and replacement of trees at the appropriate rate. - j.
 Monitoring procedures and minimum success criteria to be satisfied for restoration areas shall be determined.
 The success criteria shall consider the level of disturbance and condition of the adjacent habitats.
 Monitoring shall continue for three to five years, depending on habitat, or until success criteria are met.
 Appropriate remedial measures, such as replanting, erosion control or control of invasive plant species, shall be identified and implemented if it is determined that success criteria are not being met.